 With a top-20 med school, Northwestern offers lots of research and clinical opportunities.
 It helps that the school is located in a bustling urban area.
 Unfortunately, there's no available info on pre-med acceptance rates to medical schools for students at Northwestern.
 However, Northwestern does publish a list of medical schools that its graduates have been admitted to in the past five years, which includes top programs like Harvard's and Columbia's medical schools.

 Northwestern also provides pre-med students with tons of resources, many of which are available on the school’s pre-med advising website.
 These advisors help students with everything from choosing courses to applying to med school.
 Pre-meds are welcome to schedule individual meetings or stop by during drop-in hours, meaning you'll get plenty of hands-on help.

 3 Final Tips for Future Pre-Med Students

 If you’re thinking about choosing a pre-med track (or even if you’re still just thinking about it!), you can set yourself up for success by following these three tips.
-For more guidance, feel free to check out our step-by-step guide on how to become a doctor and our list of the best books for pre-med students.
+For more guidance, check out our step-by-step guide on how to become a doctor and our list of the best books for pre-med students.

 Tip 1: Focus on Math and Science in High School